TylerYep/torchinfo/README.md

             is specified, torchinfo uses a batch size of 2 for the forward pass.
             Default: None

+    cache_forward_pass (bool):
+            If True, caches the first run of the forward() function using the model class name as the key.
+If your forward pass is an expensive operation, this can makes it easier to modify the formatting of your model summary, e.g. changing the depth or enabled column types.

+            NOTE: Changing the model architecture or input with this feature enabled will not re-run the forward pass, and cause incorrect summaries.
+            Default: False

     col_names (Iterable[str]):
             Specify which columns to show in the output.
 Currently supported: ( "input_size",